oalfonso-o/mkdocs/docs/posts/mailserver.md

     - [smtp_tls_security_level](https://www.postfix.org/postconf.5.html#smtp_tls_security_level): Use `encrypt` to force the SMTP client to use TLS.
 - Auth
     - [smtpd_sasl_type](https://www.postfix.org/postconf.5.html#smtpd_sasl_type): As [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer){target=_blank} type we will specify `dovecot` to use the auth system of our IMAP server.
-    - [smtpd_sasl_path](https://www.postfix.org/postconf.5.html#smtpd_sasl_path): Relative path to $queue_directory used to comunicate Postfix and Dovecot.
+    - [smtpd_sasl_path](https://www.postfix.org/postconf.5.html#smtpd_sasl_path): Relative path to $queue_directory used to communicate Postfix and Dovecot.
 This can also be configured via TCP.
     - [smtpd_sasl_auth_enable](https://www.postfix.org/postconf.5.html#smtpd_sasl_auth_enable): To enable SASL.
 - Mail config
     - [mailbox_size_limit](https://www.postfix.org/postconf.5.html#mailbox_size_limit): Use 0 for unlimited mailbox size, the limit will be the host disk.